cascadiajs/cascadiajs/app/markdown/2025/next-steps/sponsorships.md

 <h2 id="raffle">Raffle</h2>

 To encourage attendee engagement at sponsor booths we're running a scavenger hunt/raffle.
 Attendees will need to visit all of the participating sponsor booths and do a few extra things to qualify to win a prize.
+In order to participate, sponsors need to provide a prize.
+We recommend prizes in the $100-300 range.
+Some recent examples are Apple Airpod Pros, a [Lego set](https://www.lego.com/en-us/product/dune-atreides-royal-ornithopter-10327?gclid=Cj0KCQjwsPCyBhD4ARIsAPaaRf0GEwUAbr5nlu8_h8_QYmg93oG0U9kGH-Kp1GGNOPk6RdiaK058rDMaAiyWEALw_wcB&ef_id=Cj0KCQjwsPCyBhD4ARIsAPaaRf0GEwUAbr5nlu8_h8_QYmg93oG0U9kGH-Kp1GGNOPk6RdiaK058rDMaAiyWEALw_wcB%3AG%3As&s_kwcid=AL%21790%213%21695971563321%21%21%21g%21%21%2121172147888%21158672194057&cmp=KAC-INI-GOOGUS-GO-US_GL-EN-BR-PS-CONSIDER-ESCAPE-ICONS-SHOP-GP-DSA-RN-CIDNA00000-ICONS_DSA&gad_source=1), and [Looking Glass Go](https://checkout.lookingglassfactory.com/products/looking-glass-go).

+If you're participating in the raffle, please plan on presenting your prize to the winner on stage at the closing on Day 2 (at 6:00pm).

 We'll share contact info for every attendee who participates in the raffle following the event.

-If you're participating in the raffle, please plan on presenting your prize to the winner on stage at the closing on Day 2 (at 6:00pm).

 <h2 id="swag">Swag</h2>